josephhalstead/staging_server_transfer/readme.md

 * Modify the following variables in the script to match your local paths:
         src_dir: the path to the source directory to be monitored
-        dest1_dir: the path to the first destination directory
+        awmgs_dir: the path to the first destination directory
-        dest2_dir: the path to the second destination directory /path/to/parse_sample_sheet.py: the path to the Python script that parses the Illumina sample sheet CSV
+        wales_gene_park_dir: the path to the second destination directory get_destination_from_samplesheet.py: the path to the Python script that parses the Illumina sample sheet CSV

-* Make the script executable with chmod +x /path/to/rsync_dna_sequencer_data.sh.
+* Make the script executable with chmod +x transfer_data.sh.
 * Set up a cron job to run the script at the desired interval.

 ## Details